Joe Toplyn

 Joe Toplyn's tweet about snails and the DMV

-Abbreviating the name of the airport took the joke down to exactly 140 characters, Twitter’s limit.
+Abbreviating the name of the airport took the joke down to exactly 140 characters, Twitter’s limit at the time.
 That meant I didn’t have to waste more time, and possibly weaken the joke, trimming it to fit.

 Before posting the joke I subject it to some Comedy Quality Tests.
 One of the tests gives me pause: Is the joke too familiar?
 Is making fun of slow DMV employees similar to making fun of airline food–too hacky?
 I decide that the joke is so effective that the laugh will blow away any possible whiff of hackiness.
 Copy and paste to Twitter.